 If the machine shows a red icon, state disconnected and you get just output E = 0 the machine is not reachable at all.
 This has nothing to do with the device driver, the controller is switched off, it’s a network issue, DNS Hostname or IP Address is wrong.

-If the machine shows a green icon, state connected but you just get output E = 1 the machine is reachable but the controller does not respond to commands, check your controller setup and the parameters used in section [RS232] of CNCnetPDM.ini.Please use the tool CNCnetPDM.OpcDA.SimpleClient.exe to check if the machine replies to commands.
+If the machine also shows a red icon, state disconnected but you only get output E = 1 the machine is reachable but the controller does not respond to commands, check your controller setup and the parameters used in section [RS232] of CNCnetPDM.ini.Please use the tool CNCnetPDM.OpcDA.SimpleClient to check if the machine replies to commands.

 If you do get numeric device states but not any of the preconfigured items please make sure that entries CollectOrders, CollectQuality and CollectFeeder are set to 1 in section [General] of CNCnetPDM.ini.